sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 - For the Query Group method, Sensible can highlight the incorrect location under the following circumstances:

-  - If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:types), then Sensible can fail to find a match or can find an inaccurate match.
+  - If the extracted data is in a different format from the source text (for example, you prompt the LLM to reformat the source text in the document or use a [type](doc:types)), then Sensible can fail to find a match or can find an inaccurate match.

   - If the document contains multiple candidates fuzzy matches (for example, two instances of `April 7`), Sensible chooses the top-scoring match.
 If candidates have similar scores, Sensible uses page location as a tie breaker and chooses the earliest match in the document.